gulalex181/path_planning_for_diff_robot_with_GA/README.md

 # Path planning for a differential robot with the genetic algorithm

+To run the project you need to install Matplot++.
+To do it read the official docs [here](https://github.com/alandefreitas/matplotplusplus?ysclid=lb9ojgwvev415074421).

 To build, compile and run project:

 1. remove `build` folder if it exists